Junebuggi/SYSC3303_GroupProject_L2G1/README.txt

 	-> The Scheduler is responsible for handling incoming requests from the floor Subsystem and passing
 	   requests to the elevator subsystem.
 This is done with the implementation of a state machine.
 SchedulerStateMachine.java
-	-> The scheduler statemachine implements runnable and is in charge of implementing the state machine for
+	-> The scheduler state machine implements runnable and is in charge of implementing the state machine for
 	   the scheduler
 SchedulerStateMachineTest.java
 	-> This test class tests the state transitions of the state machine with how it interprets test data.